alexisperrier/rabotnik/README.md

 Rabotnik is a python based application to monitor the French youtube.

 It centralizes multiple background jobs, each one with a specific task.
-The end result is an _exhaustive_ database of all the videos published on youtube in France since .
+The end result is an _exhaustive_ database of all the videos published on youtube in France since early 2020.

 The database is composed of
 ### channels